top of page

 Understanding and Caring for Dry Skin from the Inside Out

-Dry skin is such a common occurrence affecting women of all skin types and ages.
-It can appear in different areas of the body and may be linked to either skin thickening or thinning.
-While environmental triggers like low humidity or windy weather often play a role, internal factors such as hormonal changes, nutrient deficiencies, or medications can also contribute.
-Sometimes dry skin feels like a minor inconvenience, but other times it can signal deeper health issues.
+Dry skin is a common issue that affects many people, regardless of age or skin type.
+It can show up in various areas of the body and may be linked to skin thickening or thinning.
+Environmental factors like low humidity or windy weather often play a role.
+However, internal factors such as hormonal changes, nutrient deficiencies, or medications can also contribute to this condition.
+Sometimes, dry skin feels like a minor inconvenience.
+Other times, it can signal deeper health issues.

 Common Symptoms of Dry Skin